crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

     name: nodeselectors.extended.oam.dev
 ```

-2. All patch traits MUST be created before workload emit, and oam-k8s-runtime will be pending until all patch traits are
+2. All patch traits MUST be created or updated before workload emit, and oam-k8s-runtime will be pending until all patch traits are
 ready.

 ```yaml